chaz-frank/wildcard-ai/README.md

 10. Add openai api key to .env file.
 Don't include the "".
     ```bash
     echo OPENAI_API_KEY="API KEY HERE" > .env
+    ```
+    ### Alternatives
+    If you don't feel comfortable using terminal to input the text for the .env file, you can simply open the file in a text editor and put the api key's into it in this format:
+    ```bash
+    NOTION_KEY=xxxxxxx
+    NOTION_PAGE_ID=xxxxxx
+    OPENAI_API_KEY=xxxxxx

+11. Go to file --> save all

 ## Usage

+### Meeting Notes
-- Navigate to terminal and open the root file of the project.
+1. Navigate to terminal and open the root file of the project.
 If you just finished installation, then you're already in the root file.
 ```bash
 npx next dev
 ```
-- Go to your preferred web browser (Chrome is the best one) and go to localhost:3000.
+2. Go to your preferred web browser (Chrome is recommended) and go to localhost:3000.

+3. Copy and paste the transcript and meeting title.

+4. Press submit!

+### Weekly Status Update
+1. Press weekly status update button in the nav bar.

+2. Press compile notes and wait until the notes appear.

+3. Press create draft and wait for draft to appear.